George N. Stewart

 - Trucking Industry Defense Association (TIDA), with responsibility for West Virginia legal updates for TIDA 50 state compendium

-Recognized as a Pennsylvania Super Lawyer by the peer review publication since 2009 in the area of civil litigation defense practice area, and also a Fellow of the Litigation Counsel of American invitation–only trial lawyer honorary society representing one-half of one percent of American lawyers.
-Most recently (2015) Mr. Stewart has been recognized by Best Lawyers in America in the practice areas of Personal Injury Litigation – Defendants and Product Liability Litigation – Defendants.
+In 2018, Mr. Stewart was once again recognized as a Pennsylvania Super Lawyer by the peer review publication in the area of civil litigation defense practice area, this is Mr. Stewart’s 10th year receiving this recognition.
+He was also a Fellow of the Litigation Counsel of American invitation–only trial lawyer honorary society representing one-half of one percent of American lawyers.
+Mr. Stewart has also been recognized by Best Lawyers in America in the practice areas of Personal Injury Litigation – Defendants and Product Liability Litigation – Defendants.

 A frequent presenter to various insurance and defense groups over the past 3 decades, including Pennsylvania Association of Mutual Insurance Companies (PAMIC), as well as the London Market in a November 2012 seminar.